Dental Light Cure: A Comprehensive Guide to Choosing the Best Options

 Light Intensity and Wavelength

-• The light’s ability to maintain consistent output over time
+• The light’s ability to maintain consistent output over time.

 Curing Programs and Modes

-• Standard mode for general curing
+• Standard Mode: For general curing applications.

 Consider lights that offer flexibility in curing programs to accommodate a wide range of clinical situations.